phpcr/phpcr-docs/book/locking.rst

 Locking
 =======

 In PHPCR, you can lock nodes to prevent concurrency issues.
-There is two basic types of locks:
+There are two basic types of locks:

 * Session based locks are only kept until your session ends and released automatically on logout.
 * If a lock is not session based, it is identified by a lock token and stays in place until it times out

-Note that jackalope currently only implements session based locks:
+Note that Jackalope currently only implements session based locks:

 .. code-block:: php